rom-rb/rom-rb.org/source/doc-pages/guides/adapters/cassandra.md

 batch.call
 ```

-If you like OOP style, use `batch.keyspace(name)` to start the query.
+If you prefer OOP style, use `batch.keyspace(name)` to start the query.
 The previous example can be rewritten as:

 ```ruby
 # ...